Data Vault Modeling and Snowflake

-The Data Vault is a detail oriented, historical tracking and uniquely linked set of normalized tables that support one or more functional areas of business.
+The DV is a detail oriented, historical tracking and uniquely linked set of normalized tables that support one or more functional areas of business.

 It is a hybrid approach encompassing the best of breed between 3rd normal form (3NF) and star schema.
 The design is flexible, scalable, consistent, and adaptable to the needs of the enterprise.
 It is a data model that is architected specifically to meet the needs of today’s enterprise data warehouses.

-The main point here is that Data Vault (DV) was developed specifically to address agility, flexibility, and scalability issues found in the other main stream data modeling approaches used in the data warehousing space.
+The main point here is that DV was developed specifically to address agility, flexibility, and scalability issues found in the other main stream data modeling approaches used in the data warehousing space.
 It was built to be a granular, non-volatile, auditable, historical repository of enterprise data.

 At its core is a repeatable modeling technique that consists of just three main types of tables:

 - Hubs = Unique list of Business Keys